 Fagan Park is surely one of Sydney’s most stunning parks – and a big one at that, at about 55 hectares.
 It’s an oasis of rolling green expanses and pretty little nooks for the little ones to discover.
 There are bike tracks, small lakes and lots of wide open space to run around and explore.
 For something a little different there are the Gardens of Many Nations – 11 themed gardens such as the Chinese and Dutch gardens.
 And there’s ducks (and eels, turtles and fish!)
 Who doesn’t love ducks?!

-There are two playgrounds at opposite ends of the park.
-The one at the main Arcadia Road entrance has a large climbing frame, flying fox, liberty swing and play equipment.
+There are now three playgrounds throughout the park with the opening of the Children’s Forest.
+The playground at the main Arcadia Road entrance has a large climbing frame, flying fox, liberty swing and play equipment.
 Also for the youngsters there’s a sand play area with water (but not TOO much) – perfect for muddy puddles and splashing so take a change of clothes!
 There’s another park sheltered away at the Carrs Road entrance which is more nature based and offers a different play experience.

 Picnic shelters and electric BBQs are scattered throughout the grounds.
 (Picnic shelters are also available to hire through Hornsby Council for functions.)